 -

-Continuing the Careers in Medicine program’s annual Virtual Specialty Forum providing medical students exposure with specialty representatives at 21 participating specialties.
+Continuing the Careers in Medicine program’s annual Virtual Specialty Forum providing medical students equitable access to early exposure to representatives of 28 participating specialties.

 -